Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/kings-college-school--11-plus--maths--2014--specimen-paper-e_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Harry invents a game which he calls king’s digit.
+Harry invents a game which he calls king's digit.

 For any number he chooses, he works out all the whole numbers that divide exactly into it.

 For example, if he chooses the number $8$, then all the whole numbers that divide exactly into that are $1, 2, 4$ and $8$.
 These are called the factors of $8$.

-He then adds up these factors to find the king’s Digit.
+He then adds up these factors to find the king's Digit.

 So the kings digit of $8 = 1 + 2 + 4 + 8 = 15$

-Another example: the king’s digit of $9$ is $1 + 3 + 9 = 13$.
+Another example: the king's digit of $9$ is $1 + 3 + 9 = 13$.

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Harry invents a game which he calls king’s digit.
+<pre class='language-latex'><code class='language-latex'>Harry invents a game which he calls king's digit.
 <emptyline>
 For any number he chooses, he works out all the whole numbers that divide exactly into it.
 <emptyline>
 For example, if he chooses the number $8$, then all the whole numbers that divide exactly into that are $1, 2, 4$ and $8$.
 These are called the factors of $8$.
 <emptyline>
-He then adds up these factors to find the king’s Digit.
+He then adds up these factors to find the king's Digit.
 <emptyline>
 So the kings digit of $8 = 1 + 2 + 4 + 8 = 15$
 <emptyline>
-Another example: the king’s digit of $9$ is $1 + 3 + 9 = 13$.
+Another example: the king's digit of $9$ is $1 + 3 + 9 = 13$.
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>